+- OJT-only participants.

-- OJT-only participants - Customized training-only participants - Exclusionary exit participants (TEGL 10-16, Change 1, Attachment 2, Tables A C)(PDF). - NDWG participants who received ONLY received disaster relief employment.
+- Customized training-only participants.

+- Exclusionary exit participants.

+- NDWG participants who received ONLY received disaster relief employment.

-Note - The successful completion of a training program does not mean a credential was attained.
-The participant must have completed the training, fulfilled all of the requirements to receive the credential (e.g. passage of credential exam), and provide credential verification.
+The successful completion of a training program does not mean a credential was attained.
+The participant must have completed the training, fulfilled all requirements to receive the credential (e.g., passage of credential exam), and provided credential verification.